 Pogaru Beats Yash's KGF Chapter 1!
-Becomes The Highest Viewed Kannada Teaser With 1 Crore Views
+Becomes The Highest-Viewed Kannada Teaser With 1 Crore Views

 The makers of Pogaru are yet to announce the official release date.
 Word has it that the film might be out on December 27.

-Rumors also suggest that its release may clash with Rakshit Shetty's Avane Srimannaraya, which is hitting theatres on the same day.
+Rumours also suggest that its release may clash with Rakshit Shetty's Avane Srimannaraya, which is hitting theatres on the same day.